Tren de Gran Canaria: History

 Originally, it was planned to construct the railway in phases, with an initial phase consisting of a line running between San Telmo Park in Las Palmas and El Veril Beach on the edge of Playa del Inglés.

 In future phases the line could be extended northwards into central Las Palmas, with a terminus at Santa Catalina park, and at the southern end the line would be extended through Maspalomas to terminate at Meloneras.
 In 2008 the Cabildo announced its intention to construct the full route from Las Palmas to Meloneras in a single phase.

 In 2009 the plans were approved by the Autonomous Government of the Canary Islands, and a planned operational date was given as 2015.
 The Cabildo's Autoridad Única del Transporte de Gran Canaria formed a public company called Ferrocarriles de Gran Canaria to manage the construction project.
 The total cost of the scheme was estimated at €1,500 million.

 The Cabildo applied to Spain's central Government for funding for the project, but the scheme did not progress due to budgetary constraints.
-Between 2009 and 2018, the Spanish Ministry of Development and the Cabildo had spent €22.42 million on preparatory work for the new railway line.
-In January 2018 the Ministry of Development and the Cabildo announced that almost all the contracts had been awarded to enable construction to go ahead, including alterations to the route.
-Funding of €25.28 million has been awarded to the project by the Spanish state.
-However, there are still some funding difficulties that prevent the beginning of the construction on the line and the railway.